 Many Americans who are carrying extra pounds are saddled with additional expenses, ranging from higher priced clothing to the second seat an airline may charge them for flying.
 To make matters worse, they are often stuck paying these extra bills with a limited income: studies show the obese receive lower wages than the average worker.
 So the "fat tax" of increased insurance premiums and medical cost often falls on a slender wallet.

-You have read this article Health and the family / Money matters / tips for family health with the title The Obesity Charge.
-You can bookmark this page URL http://movimentosporting1906.blogspot.com/2011/09/the-obesity-charge.html.
+with the title The Obesity Charge.
+You can bookmark this page URL https://movimentosporting1906.blogspot.com/2011/09/the-obesity-charge.html.
 Thanks!

 No comment for "The Obesity Charge"